todrobbins/ptree/spec/marriage.md

 # Restrictions
 `None`

-Note: The reason 2 spouses are not required is that yout may only know one of them, which is perfectly fine.
+Note: The reason 2 spouses are not required is that you may only know one of them, which is perfectly fine.

 # Nodes